-The Ann Lacy School of American Dance and Entertainment or the chair of the dance department may require a student to take a physical at the student's expense before granting permission for the student to become a dance major and/or participate in dance classes and activities.
+The Ann Lacy School of American Dance and Entertainment may require a student to take a physical at the student's expense before granting permission for the student to become a dance major and/or participate in dance classes and activities.
 Dance majors and non-dance majors may not be permitted to take dance classes if there is evidence that participation could be a health and/or safety risk.